3.0 KiB

 bal-pusher

-is a tool that retrieves Bitcoin transactions from a database and pushes them to the Bitcoin network when their locktime exceeds the median time past (MTP).
+bal-pusher is a tool that retrieves Bitcoin transactions from a database and pushes them to the Bitcoin network when their locktime exceeds the median time past (MTP).
 It listens for Bitcoin block updates via ZMQ.

 Installation

-, you need to compile and install Bitcoin with ZMQ (ZeroMQ) support enabled.
-Then, configure your Bitcoin node and bal-pusher
+To use bal-pusher, you need to compile and install Bitcoin with ZMQ (ZeroMQ) support enabled.
+Then, configure your Bitcoin node and bal-pusher to push the transactions.

 Prerequisites